AnatoliiKomisarenko/AnatoliiKomisarenko/README.md

 After completing my postgraduate studies in environmental science, I've developed an interest in Data Analysis.

-Since I began my studies at Yandex, I've grown to love SQL and Python.
+Since I began my studies at Practicum Bootcamp, I've grown to love SQL and Python.

 I enjoy putting in a lot of effort when working on challenging projects.